 Why do I have to drain the tower?

 The tower must be drained to prevent the water from freezing and rupturing the tower sump and associated piping systems.
 Anti-freeze measures are not effective because evaporation reduces the effectiveness within weeks.
 Glycol-based products should not be discharged to your sewer system.

 Is there anything else I need to do?

 If the system has an outside water meter or the meter is in an unheated area, it must be removed because water can accumulate in the meter and associated piping and cause the meter to rupture.
 Water meter removal should be a routine part of the tower lay-up procedure.

 What do I do before startup?

-The WLFT #1248 Lay-up does not interfere with your startup procedure.
+The WLFT #1248 Layup does not interfere with your startup procedure.
 Simply fill the tower as usual and begin your usual operation.
-Mill scale problems will be reduced and your equipment life cycle will improve.
+The mill scale problems will be reduced, and your equipment’s life cycle will improve.